ryanafriess/tic-tac-toe/README.md

 TicTacToe Bot using Negamax with Alpha Beta Pruning

-Just run to play against bot
+Run ticactoe.py to play against bot